-- 4.39 The employment land requirement over the Plan period is for 84.5 hectares, as recommended by the Employment Land & Premises Study Refresh. - 4.40 The majority of this requirement can be met from sites in the existing urban area, but at least 30 hectares will need to be accommodated elsewhere.
-For this reason, the Plan proposes to identify three Strategic Employment Locations on land currently in Green Belt. - 4.41 In addition, Government Population Projections indicate a decline in Sefton's working age population to 2030.
+- 4.39 The employment land requirement over the Plan period is for 81.59 hectares, as recommended by the Employment Land and Premises Study Refresh. - 4.40 The majority of this requirement can be met from sites in the existing urban area, but at least 28 hectares will need to be accommodated elsewhere.
+For this reason, the Plan proposes to identify two Strategic Employment Locations on land previously in Green Belt. - 4.41 In addition, Government population projections indicate a decline in Sefton's working age population to 2030.
 The new housing provided through the Local Plan will help to retain families and younger people and minimise the reduction in the Borough's labour force.

-Early review of the Plan
+Immediate review of the Plan

-- 4.42 It is acknowledged that the expansion of the Port of Liverpool is likely to generate significant additional demand for distribution and other port-related uses across Merseyside.
+4.42 It is acknowledged that the expansion of the Port of Liverpool is likely to generate significant additional demand for distribution and other port-related uses across Merseyside.
 This is likely to be such a significant issue that it will need to be reviewed comprehensively at a sub-regional level.
 The Liverpool City Region authorities have agreed in principle to carry out a study focusing on addressing the land needs arising from port expansion.
-It is proposed to review the Plan at an early stage to take account of the results of this study in a co-ordinated sub-regional manner. - 4.43 This review will also reflect the conclusions of the Port Access Study in relation to proposals for major road improvements. - 4.44 This early review will also be able to take account of the findings of a future sub-regional strategic housing market assessment, should this imply a significantly different housing requirement.
+It is proposed to review the Plan if required to take account of the results of this study in a co-ordinated sub-regional manner.